 This monitor comes equipped with G-Sync, which is partly to blame for the monitors hefty MSRP.

 As we know, every monitor with a high refresh rate needs adaptive sync, and Dell went with Nvidia as opposed to AMD for this one.

 Naturally, G-Sync has some advantages and disadvantages compared to FreeSync.

-All things considered, we can say that the Dell S2716DG is a truly excellent monitor, at least as far as its intended purpose goes, and that is gaming.
+We can say that the Dell S2716DG is a genuinely excellent monitor, at least as far as its intended purpose goes, which is gaming.

 If you want to take a look at some other options, we suggest checking out our selection of the best gaming monitors of 2020.

 - 1440p display